 - All distribution boards and the electrical facility will be properly protected from rain, construction water.

-- While working on electrical equipment and facilities, power supply must be disconnected and LOTO system must be provided,
+- While working on electrical equipment and facilities, the power supply must be disconnected and LOTO system must be provided,

 - Working on energized circuit/live wires is strictly prohibited.